mast3rbow/Cured-Compliane-Website/content/imprint.md

 ---
-title: Imprint
+title: Terms and Services
-description: Information according to whatever legal requirements apply.
+description: Information according to legal requirements apply.
 ---
 Your use of the curedcomplaince.com or curedcompliance.com.au website (“CuredCompliance website”) is owned by <ABN> and its related entities (“we”, “our” or “us”) is subject to: